mkuthan/mkuthan.github.io/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.md

 As always, working code is published on [https://github.com/mkuthan/example-kafkastreams](https://github.com/mkuthan/example-kafkastreams).
-The project is configured with [Embedded Kafka](https://github.com/manub/scalatest-embedded-kafka) and does not require any additional setup.
+The project is configured with [Embedded Kafka](https://github.com/manub/scalatest-embedded-kafka) and doesn't require any additional setup.
 Just uncomment either DSL or Processor API version, run main class and observe enriched stream of events on the console.

 Enjoy!